 My friend, Ron, gave me a basswood roughout for a cowboy boot and asked me to carve it.
 I wanted to carve something unexpected, so I carved a flip-flop as a light-hearted joke.
 I enjoyed carving it so I decided to carve more different shoes… That is how the “Lost & Found Shoe Rack” project started.
-The shoes are about 3″ (7 cm) long.
+I enjoyed carving shoes; they are about 3″ (7 cm) long.

 I designed the shoe rack that also looks like a shoe.
 All three shoes are finished with Tang oil.